 - Bakery

 - Confectionery

 - Dairy

-- Ice cream
+- Ice creamMargarine

-- Margarine

 - Mayonnaise & dressings

 - Processed meat

-- Soy-based products
+- Plant-based products

-- Non-dairy beverages

 - Personal care

 - Polymers

 Our attitude

 Our company's culture is embodied in our tag-line Heart Working People®.
 This sums up our caring approach towards colleagues, stakeholders and our surroundings.
 It reflects our close collaboration and knowledge-sharing with customers, and dedication to day-to-day work and food as well as non-food product innovations.